Parents’ Guide to Financial Aid

 Visit PrivateCollege529.com or call 1-888-718-7878 to learn more.

 Unlike the Private College 529 Plan, account earnings for these plans are based on the market performance of the investment.
 These plans are currently available in 13 states.
-To learn more, please visit savingforcollege.com/article/prepaid-tuition-plans
+To learn more, please visit Your Guide to 529 Prepaid Tuition Plans on the Saving for College website.

 Applying for Financial Aid